-If Then Use You want to help ensure a good seal around the stoma and skin barrier opening Paste is used as filler.
+If Then Use You want to help ensure a good seal around the stoma and skin barrier opening Paste as caulk.
 You want to fill an uneven skin surface or there is a gap between the stoma and the skin barrier opening Barrier rings to help protect the skin, fill in uneven skin areas, or as an alternative to paste.
 Your skin is slightly irritated and moist Stoma powder to help absorb moisture on the skin.
-You want to reduce odour when you empty or change your pouch, or you want to more easily empty the contents of your pouch Lubricating deodorant to help reduce odour and make emptying easier.
+You want to reduce odor when you empty or change your pouch, or you want to more easily empty the contents of your pouch Lubricating deodorant to help reduce odor and make emptying easier.
 You want added sense of security An ostomy belt to help secure an ostomy pouch.
 A healthcare professional may recommend a belt to enhance convexity.
+An additional layer of adhesion security for your skin barrier that moves as you move Barrier extenders to create a custom frame around your skin barrier.

-To learn more about these and other ostomy accessories you may visit the website or catalogue of your ostomy product manufacturer or supplier.
+To learn more about these and other ostomy accessories you may visit the website or catalog of your ostomy product manufacturer or supplier.

-Example

-Comments for Use

-This accessory is not an adhesive or glue.
+Example Comments for Use This accessory is not an adhesive or glue.
 Too much paste can interfere with a good skin barrier seal.
-Apply the paste to the inner edge of the skin barrier, next to the opening where the stoma will be.
+Apply the paste to the Adapt inner edge of the skin barrier, next to the opening where the stoma will be.
 Flat ring can be stretched and shaped, or used in pieces to fill in gaps, creases or folds.
-Round or oval convex ring helps provide uniform pressure around stoma for customised fit.
+Round or oval convex ring helps provide uniform pressure around stoma for customized fit.
 Apply to clean dry skin or adhesive side of skin barrier on pouching system.
 Dust on.
 Brush off excess powder.
 Stop using when your skin is no longer weeping.
-Do not use stoma powder for the prevention of skin irritation or on skin that is red but not moist.

-Add approximately one teaspoon or one packet to your new pouch, then rub to coat the inside of the pouch.
-Avoid filter, Add after every time you empty your pouch.
+Do not use stoma powder for the prevention of skin irritation or on skin that is red but not moist Add approximately one teaspoon or one packet to your new pouch, then rub to coat the inside of the pouch.
+Avoid filter.
+Add after every time you empty your pouch.
 Should be worn around the body in line with the stoma.
 Can only be used with a pouching system that has belt tabs.

+edge lifting.

+Thin, flexible strips help conform to uneven body contours.
+May help increase wear time by reducing barrier
-^{}Consult your healthcare professional if experiencing peristomal skin problems

-^{}See product specific instructions for use
+^{}Consult your healthcare professional if experiencing peristomal skin problems See product specific instructions for use